Samarkand: Soviet period

 Samarkand was the capital of Turkestan Provisional Government in 1922 and was the capital of the Uzbek SSR from 1925 to 1930, before being replaced by Tashkent.
 During World War II, after Nazi Germany invaded the Soviet Union, a number of Samarkand's citizens were sent to Smolensk to fight the enemy.
 Many were taken captive or killed by the Nazis.
 Additionally, thousands of refugees from the occupied western regions of the USSR fled to the city, and it served as one of the main hubs for the fleeing civilians in the Uzbek Soviet Socialist Republic and the Soviet Union as a whole.

-Triumph by Vasily Vereshchagin, depicting the Sher-Dor Madrasa in Registan.
+Triumph by Vasily Vereshchagin, depicting the Sherdar Madrasa on the Registan.

 European study of the history of Samarkand began after the conquest of Samarkand by the Russian Empire in 1868.
 The first studies of the history of Samarkand belong to N. Veselovsky, V. Bartold and V. Vyatkin.
 In the Soviet period, the generalization of materials on the history of Samarkand was reflected in the two-volume History of Samarkand edited by the academician of Uzbekistan Ibrohim Moʻminov.

 On the initiative of Academician of the Academy of Sciences of the Uzbek SSR I. Muminov and with the support of Sharaf Rashidov, the 2500th anniversary of Samarkand was widely celebrated in 1970.
 In this regard, a monument to Ulugh Beg was opened, the Museum of the History of Samarkand was founded, and a two-volume history of Samarkand was prepared and published.

 After Uzbekistan gained independence, several monographs were published on the ancient and medieval history of Samarkand.